 We all carry beliefs about ourselves, others, and the world.
-Some are helpful: “I can handle hard things.”
-Others quietly sabotage our confidence, relationships, or goals.
-These are negative beliefs—deep, often unconscious convictions like “I’m not enough,” “I always mess things up,” or “Good things don’t last for me.”
+Some are helpful: “I can handle hard things” while others sabotage our confidence, relationships, or goals.
+These are negative beliefs are deep, often unconscious convictions like “I’m not enough,” “I always mess things up,” or “Good things don’t last for me.”

-Negative beliefs shape how we interpret life.
+Negative beliefs can shape how we interpret life.
 They filter our experiences, coloring what we notice and how we feel.
-Over time, they start to sound like facts rather than old stories—ones we didn’t choose but have been rehearsing for years.
+Over time, they start to sound like facts rather than old stories, ones we didn’t choose but have been rehearsing for years.

 What Are Negative Beliefs?

-In Cognitive Behavioral Therapy (CBT), these are known as core beliefs—the deep structures that influence our thoughts, emotions, and behaviors (Beck, 1979).
+In Cognitive Behavioral Therapy (CBT), these are known as core beliefs, the deep structures that influence our thoughts, emotions, and behaviors (Beck, 1979).
 If you’ve ever noticed yourself reacting strongly to feedback or assuming the worst about a neutral comment, that’s a core belief at work.
+Core beliefs might stem from a range of experiences or environments.

 Sometimes, what looks like a “personality trait” (“I’m just anxious,” “I’m too sensitive”) is actually a learned belief system.
 When you start to question those assumptions, change becomes possible.